 There are three P’s of project management: Projects, Programs, and Portfolios.
-Every time you search about project management you already find results about portfolio or program management.
-But what are the difference and the relationship among these three?
+Every time you search for project management you also find results on portfolio or program management.
+But what are the differences and the relationships amongst these three domains?
 Project, program, and portfolio management aren’t the same.
 It’s key that they are aligned with or driven by organizational strategies.
 Conversely, 3P’s contributes the different ways to achieve the strategic goals.

 What is Portfolio Management?